-Transportation Challenge: The times that transportation is available is limited.
+Transportation Challenge: Seniors, individuals with low incomes, individuals with disabilities, individuals with other alternative transportation needs all identified that the times that transportation is available is limited and needs to be expanded.
 It can be difficult when individuals must wait half a day for a return trip.
 Winter driving is a challenge for seniors due to poor driving conditions and limited daylight hours.
 Long distance trips to Spokane are needed.
-Routes need to allow for deviation from the fixed-route at different points along the route.
+Routes need to allow for deviation from the fixed route at different points along the route.
 Individuals that miss three scheduled appointments can no longer use the service.
 This can be a barrier for individuals with substance abuse and behavioral health issues and need more support to be successful.